PTKay/BetterGenerationsConfigTool/README.md

 - Disabling window resizing and maximize button, since it breaks with that

 Along with this, some discoveries have been made:
 - The config tool has unused checkboxes for its items.
 The VSync and Shadow options were previously a checkbox, but then later changed to a combo box.
 In the middle of those, there's a checkbox for a windowed mode, which remained unused in the final game.
-The game does not read this though, so this is removed in the tool.
+The game does not read this though, so this has been removed from the tool.
 - The config tool also has an unused tab called "Advanced Configuration".
 The game, apparently, ignores this file, even though the EXE has a listing for the file.
 This tab has been restored and it's fully working, although the game itself appears to ignore it completely.

 ## Images